 Here you will find products I recommend regularly to the patients.
 They have been proven to be the most effective in removing soft bacteria aka plaque which builds up every day on your teeth.

 In this post (click to jump):

 This sticky (wax) and thick floss is the most effective for plaque removal compared to all the tapes that have shiny and smooth surface resulting in inadequate removal of plaque.
-Package sizes are 55yds, 100yds, 200yds and 200yds refill.

 Meant for implants, bridges, braces etc. when use of a normal floss is impossible.
 There are 3 parts in one string (hardened end, puffy part, round part).
 I only advice to use the hardened end and the puffy part.
-The packaging is little tricky but there is certain technique to get one floss out at a time.
-I will include a video/photo tutorial soon.

-Now, the floss is rarely my first choice for cleaning between the teeth.
+Mind you, the floss is rarely my first choice for cleaning between the teeth.
 I recommend it when

 - nothing else fits between the teeth (which is rare and in these cases it never considers the whole mouth)

 - there are orthodontic fixed retainer or braces

 - any other floss or flossing devices unless there are problems with motoric skills due to an illness or disability